 Abu Dhabi, 23 February 2023:

-Furthermore, H.E. elaborated on the latest developments in the UAE’s economic environment, which have ensured a favorable economic climate for the growth and prosperity of businesses and investments in line with the goals of the 50 and the UAE Centennial 2071.
+H.E.
+Al Zeyoudi elaborated on the UAE’s prestigious position on the global economic landscape, as well as the measures adopted by the country to transition towards a sustainable knowledge economy based on innovation, in light of the principles of the 50 and the UAE Centennial 2021.
 Most notable legislative amendments include the granting of full foreign ownership, enhanced intellectual property protection and the launch of an ambitious strategy to attract talented and creative individuals to all sectors, which boosts the UAE’s position as a hub for creativity and innovation.
-In addition, H.E.
-Bin Touq invited Lithuanian companies to utilize the benefits and incentives offered by the UAE economy and expand their operations into the UAE and MENA markets.

 Moreover, H.E.
 Al Zeyoudi asserted that the UAE’s market offers diverse opportunities and incentives that can support the growth of Spanish companies in the UAE and the wider MENA region.
 He further invited the Spanish private sector to leverage the benefits and incentives offered by the UAE economy to promote economic cooperation.
 These include Investopia that aims to create opportunities and empower future investments, as well as Comprehensive Economic Partnership Agreements (CEPA), under which, the UAE has signed three agreements with India, Israel, and Indonesia.
 Negotiations with more markets are currently progressing.